Exhibition game: College and high school football

-Many college football teams, particularly larger organizations, play a public intramural exhibition game in the spring mainly to promote the team and give new recruits an early chance at public game action.
-Many of these intramural games are nationally televised, though not to the same level of prominence as intercollegiate play.
-In college sports the commonly used term for the major scrimmage at the end of spring practice is the "Spring Game."
+After their spring practice, many college football teams play a public intramural exhibition game commonly called the "Spring Game."
+The purpose of this game is to promote the team and give new recruits an early chance at public game action.
+Many of these spring games are nationally televised, though not to the same level of prominence as intercollegiate play.

 True exhibition games between opposing colleges at the highest level do not exist in college football; due to the importance of opinion polling in the top level of college football, even exhibition games would not truly be exhibitions because they could influence the opinions of those polled.
 Intramural games are possible because a team playing against itself leaves little ability for poll participants to make judgments, and at levels below the Football Bowl Subdivision (FBS), championships are decided by objective formulas and thus those teams can play non-league games without affecting their playoff hopes.

+Since the 2024 season, some sportswriters have referred to the Army-Navy game as an exhibition because it is played after the College Football Playoff selection and does not affect either American Athletic Conference standings or postseason bids.

 High school football teams frequently participate in controlled scrimmages with other teams during preseason practice, but full exhibition games are rare because of league rules and concerns about finances, travel and player injuries, along with enrollments not being registered until the early part of August in most school districts under the traditional September–June academic term.
 Some states hold preseason events known as "jamborees" in which several pairs of high school football squads take turns playing one half (usually 24 minutes of game time) to give players some experience before the first official game.
 Another high school football exhibition contest is the all-star game, which usually brings together top players from a region.
 These games are typically played by graduating seniors after the regular season or in the summer.
 Many of these games, which include the U.S. Army All-American Bowl and Under Armour All-America Game, are used as showcases for players to be seen by colleges and increase their college recruiting profile, or for athletes to confirm their choice and sign their National Letter of Intent outside of National Signing Day.

 Teams outside North America

 Outside North America, teams will sometimes organize exhibition games as part of their pre season preparations – German Football League teams for example often schedule games against second or third tier opponents ahead of their regular season.
 Exhibition games are also sometimes scheduled between teams from different countries which would otherwise never play each other – including on occasion between non-North American teams and North American college teams.
-As a result of the Covid-19 pandemic leading to the cancellation of regular league play in many places, some teams scheduled exhibition games instead, including the Dresden Monarchs hosting the Wroclaw Panthers on September 20, 2020.
+As a result of the COVID-19 pandemic leading to the cancellation of regular league play in many places, some teams scheduled exhibition games instead, including the Dresden Monarchs hosting the Wroclaw Panthers on September 20, 2020.